Spin bond order driven by extended repulsive interactions in doped graphene: Analysis of SBO and SDW phases

 The calculation results are summarized in Table \ref{tab01}.
 As shown in the table, our results point out the collinear spin orders for both states, unlike the previous results\cite{ref12, ref16, ref17, ref19}.
-However, if we set the third-nearest neighbor hopping amplitude as $t_3 = 0$ keeping other parameters unchanged, then the resulting spin orders are the chiral ones for both cases.
+To reveal the effect of the hopping parameter $t_3$, we performed the TUFRG + MF calculation for both parameter sets with the hopping changed to $t_3=0$.
+The calculation results are summarized in Table \ref{tab01A}.
+As can be seen from this table, the chiral spin orders are favored for both cases, which is consistent with the previous results\cite{ref12, ref16, ref17, ref19}.
+Thus, if one eliminates the third-nearest-neighbor hopping, while keeping other parameters unchanged, then the resulting spin orders change from the collinear to the chiral ones.
 This means that the chiral and collinear orders are easily transformed into each other, depending on the shape of the Fermi surface.
+A detailed analysis of the effect of $t_3$ will be presented below.

 The spin part of the MF Hamiltonian, $H_{{\rm{SPN}}}$ in Eq. (\ref{eq22}), reduces the BZ by a factor of four.
-The band structures of the collinear SDW and SBO states can be displayed in the reduced BZ.
-Since the spin projection along $z$-axis ($S_z$) is conserved, it serves as a good quantum number and the bands can be divided into two groups of spin-up and spin-down electrons.
+The band structures of the collinear SDW and SBO states can be displayed in this small BZ.
+Since the spin projection along $z$-axis ($S_z$) is conserved in the collinear states, it serves as a good quantum number and the bands can be divided into two groups of spin-up and spin-down electrons.
 Spin-up electrons possess the spin projection along the direction ($+z$) of the order parameter $\vec \Delta ^{{\rm{SPN}}} ({\bf{M}}_i )$.
 The Fermi surface is shared by the 5-th and 6-th bands.
 The characteristics of the band structures are listed in Table \ref{tab02}.

 The band structure for the collinear SDW state at the parameter set of $\alpha = 0.0,\delta = 0.25$ is shown in Fig. \ref{fig4}.
-Due to small value of $\Delta$, the bands of spin-up and spin-down electrons are nearly identical.
-However, by looking at those carefully and comparing the values in Table \ref{tab02}, we can find that the 5-th and the 6-th spin-down bands are overlapped, while a gap of 4.7meV exists between those spin-up bands.
+Due to small value of $\Delta$, bands formed by spin-up and spin-down electrons are almost identical.
+However, by looking at them carefully (see the upper panels of Fig. \ref{fig4}) and comparing the values in Table \ref{tab02}, we can find that the 5-th and the 6-th spin-down bands are overlapped, while a gap of 4.7meV exists between those spin-up bands.
 The band structure for the collinear SBO state at $\alpha = 1.0,\delta = 0.25$ is presented in Fig. \ref{fig5}.
 The 5-th and 6-th bands of spin-down electrons are overlapped, while a gap of 31.3meV exists between those bands of spin-up electrons (see Table \ref{tab02}).